nishchhal-shrestha/internship-aug-2021/evaluation.md

 Google and study Promises tutorials and [Promise.all function](https://dmitripavlutin.com/promise-all/).

 Attempt [Promise Challenge](https://www.codingame.com/playgrounds/347/javascript-promises-mastering-the-asynchronous/the-last-challenge) in the editor provided in the link.
 The solution is in the link itself but attempt the solution by yourself.
 Copy your solution in a txt file and push to your git repository.
-You will be asked to explain your solution of refrain from copy pasting.
+You will be asked to explain your solution so refrain from copy pasting.